By Kathryn Weber

 It’s a comprehensive guide and reminder service that will keep you updated at all the important changes throughout the year, so you don’t have to remember it all.
 I’ll do it for you.
 The Success Pack is designed to give you the right information at the right time — because feng shui is an art of WHEN as much as it is an art of WHERE.

-Remember, you get the full Success Pack that includes all the predictions for the year, an action guide, monthly feng shui email notices and the Year of the Snake Recorded Teleseminar.
-You can be sure you’ll receive LOTS of details about the year that will help set you up for Success in the Year of the Snake.
+Remember, you get the full Success Pack that includes all the predictions for the year, an action guide, monthly feng shui email notices and the Year of the Horse Recorded Teleseminar.
+You can be sure you’ll receive LOTS of details about the year that will help set you up for Success in the Year of the Horse.

 © K Weber Communications LLC 2002-2013